The non-linear dynamics of axion inflation: a detailed lattice study: Discussion

 In the light of our results, we conclude that a proper description of the dynamics of strong backreaction must be done considering a fully inhomogeneous treatment of the dynamics, including the local fluctuations of $F\tilde F$, and the presence of gradients of the inflaton.
 This is necessary in order to make truly reliable predictions of the phenomenological signatures.
 For example, the amplitude and frequency today of the gravitational wave background sourced during inflation by the excited gauge field, strongly depends on how long inflation is extended.
 Furthermore, the production of scalar metric perturbations and the density of primordial black holes these could lead to, are strongly sensitive to the truly local nature of the non-linear dynamics.
 A detailed study of both phenomenological consequences using our lattice formulation, will be presented elsewhere. \\

 {\bf Acknowledgements: }We thank R. von Eckardstein, K. Schmitz, O. Sobol, V. Domcke, Y. Ema and S. Sandner for discussion and for kindly providing output data from the gradient expansion formalism.
 DGF (ORCID 0000-0002-4005-8915) and NL (ORCID 0000-0003-4285-4701) are supported by Generalitat Valenciana grant PROMETEO/2021/083, and by Spanish Ministerio de Ciencia e Innovaci\'on grant PID2023-148162NB-C21 and PID2023-148162NB-C22.
 NL (ORCID 0000-0003-4285-4701) is supported by ``Sabor y Origen de la Materia (Flavour and Origin of Matter) CPI-24-295" project.
 JL (ORCID 0000-0002-1198-3191), AU (ORCID 0000-0002-0238-8390) and JU (ORCID 0000- 0002-4221-2859) acknowledge support from Eusko Jaurlaritza (IT1628-22) and by the PID2021-123703NB-C21 grant funded by MCIN/AEI/10.13039/501100011033/ and by ERDF; ``A way of making Europe”.
 In particular, AU gratefully acknowledges the support from the University of the Basque Country grant (PIF20/151).
-This work has been possible thanks to the computing infrastructure of the ARINA and Solaris clusters at the University of the Basque Country, UPV/EHU, the Hyperion cluster from the DIPC Supercomputing Center, the FinisTerrae III cluster at Centro de Supercomputación de Galicia (CESGA), the Lluis Vives cluster at the University of Valencia and the \texttt{Graviton} cluster at Instituto de Física Corpuscular (IFIC).
+This work has been possible thanks to the computing infrastructure of the ARINA and Solaris clusters at the University of the Basque Country, UPV/EHU, the Hyperion cluster from the DIPC Supercomputing Center, the FinisTerrae III cluster at Centro de Supercomputación de Galicia (CESGA), the Lluis Vives cluster at the University of Valencia and the \texttt{Graviton} cluster at Instituto de Física Corpuscular (IFIC), with funding contributions from EUROPA EXCELENCIA-2022 Grant No.~EUR2022-134028 and the European Union NextGenerationEU (PRTR-C17.I01) and Generalitat Valenciana Grant No.~ASFAE/2022/020.